thomasperi/sandbox-clone/README.md

 ```

 Now `diffs` holds an object with four properties -- `created`, `modified`, `removed`, and `unchanged` -- each of which holds an array of filenames (but not the files' contents).

-Limitation:
-* It doesn't know about renaming.
-The old name will be in `deleted` and the new name will be in `created`.

 ```json
 {